 Parents will have a better understanding of what the children need to know.
 They will allow parents to build on their knowledge at home and provide an easy tool for parents to quiz children at home (and children to quiz parents!)

-We have developed our own Knowledge Organisers to support the delivery of the curriculum, with each one starting with knowledge children should already know from previous learning.
-Each organiser also has an accompanying quiz, which is regularly taken by the children in school to help children recall the knowledge and a list of technical vocabulary with definitions.
-These knowledge organisers are designed carefully to match identified ‘key knowledge and vocabulary’ we want each class to know in each unit of work.
+We have developed our own Knowledge Organisers to support the delivery of the curriculum which contain a list of technical vocabulary with definitions.
+Each organiser also has an accompanying quiz, which is regularly taken by the children in school to help children recall the key knowledge from each Unit of work.
+These knowledge organisers are designed carefully to match identified ‘key knowledge and vocabulary’ we want each class to know in each Unit of work.